rustyonkeys/Resume-ats-checker/README.md

 ```

 ## Future Additions

-This section outlines potential improvements that could extend the notebook capabilities.
-These ideas focus on deeper analysis and broader compatibility.

-- Add multi-language support for resumes and job descriptions.
 - Introduce a GUI or web interface for non-technical users.
+- Connect your frontend with your nlp model
+- Try to add few more features (eg. resume creation)
 - Expand keyword lists dynamically using job market data and embeddings.
-- Export results as JSON or CSV for integration in other tools.
+- Create a analytics section so that users can see the matchability of their jd with their resume